RehanSaeed/rehansaeed.github.io/content/posts/2014/reactive-extensions-part6-task-toobservable/index.md

 In the Task Parallel Library (TPL) example, I simply use the `WhenAny` method to await the first task that completes and then return the result.

-In the Reactive Extensions example above, I'm converting my tasks to observables, using the Merge method to convert them to a single observable and then using the FirstAsync method to await the first result (We covered await'ing observables in the last post).
+In the Reactive Extensions example above, I'm converting my tasks to observables, using the Merge method to convert them to a single observable and then using the `FirstAsync` method to await the first result (We covered `await`'ing observables in the last post).

 Overall the two techniques look pretty similar, with the TPL having a slight edge in terms of simplicity.